Computer Graphics Technology

 - Apply good project management skills.

-- Create storyboards, flowcharts, prototypes, rough cuts, and pencil tests for use in the creation of interactive projects.
+- Create storyboards, flowcharts, prototypes, rough cuts, and pencil tests for use in the creation of animation and interactive projects.

 - Modify content as necessary to allocate memory effectively.